farouk-elmahallawy/playlistApp/README.md

 # Getting Started with PlaylistApp

 Prerequisites
-This is an example of how to install Playlist.
+This is an example of how to install PlaylistApp.

 ### `clone this repo to your local`
 ### `npm install npm@latest -g`